 - Knitting.
 If you’re a knitter, make your boyfriend something to ward off the winter chill.
 There are many free patterns to choose from at All Free Knitting, from a simple one-color scarf to an elaborate old-fashioned jacket.

 - Sewing.
 You can put your sewing skills to work on a variety of gifts, from small potholders and pencil cases to entire quilts.
 All Free Sewing has patterns for gifts like golf club covers, barbecue aprons, wallets, and bow ties — which, as we know, are cool.

 - Woodworking.
 The Woodworkers’ Guild of America offers plans for several different gifts you can build out of wood.
 Suggestions include both practical gifts, like a bottle opener, and purely decorative ones, like a small keepsake box.

 - Photography.
-Start with a great photo of him or of something special to him, such as a pet or a place where he loves to spend time.
+For a personalized gift, start with a great photo of him or something special to him, such as a pet or a place where he loves to spend time.
 Frame it, or take the extra step of turning it into a photo craft gift, like a jigsaw puzzle or decorative magnet.

 - Crafting.
 You can make a creative gift using just about any craft skill, from embroidery to origami.
 There are lots of suggestions for handcrafted gifts on crafting sites like Everything Etsy.

 - Cooking.
 Not every man is into crafts, but who doesn’t like to eat?
 Pamper him by cooking his favorite meal or making him a special treat, like homemade chocolates.